lssfau/ExaStencils/Documentation/ExaSlang4.md

 Used as [level access](#level-access) and [level declaration](#level-declaration):
 * finest, denoting the finest level as specified by Knowledge.maxLevel
-* coarest, denoting the coarsest level as specified by Knowledge.minLevel
+* coarsest, denoting the coarsest level as specified by Knowledge.minLevel

 Used as [level declaration](#level-declaration):
 * all, denoting all levels as specified by the range between Knowledge.minLevel and Knowledge.maxLevel